GoCardless stock

 Frequently asked questions

-Is GoCardless still a private company?
+Is GoCardless a public or private company?

 What is GoCardless's valuation?